IvonLuiz/digital_table_effects/README.md

 # Digital table effects
-Rebuilding effects from Vedo/Teyun A8 Digital Tablet using the fit TMS320C5502 eZdsp
+Rebuilding effects from Vedo/Teyun A8 Digital Table using the fit TMS320C5502 eZdsp

 This project was built for the class ENGG54 - INTEGRATED LABORATORY III at UFBA.
 This is the repository for Team 1.

+## Steps
 The steps of this project are as follows:

 1. Analyze the technical specifications of the Vedo/Teyun A8 digital mixer
 2. Each team will be responsible for implementing 8 effects.
 Analyze the provided audio files, which should be distributed as follows: